 What are the benefits of membership?

-In short, the NASC provides networking and eduction to sports event professionals.
+In short, the NASC provides networking and eduction to sports tourism professionals.
 You can view a complete list of the benefits of membership here.

 Why should my organization join?